What is Price Action Trading? The Holy Grail For Forex Traders

 I hope the guide here has been a nice ‘kick starter’ into your journey.

-The price action I explained here is only the tip of the iceberg.
-If you want to take your price action knowledge to the next level, check out our Forex course – in my private war room for traders (which also contains all my custom MT4 tools).Don’t forget to leave your comment below, your feedback on these tutorials is important to me and gives me the positive motivation to make more tutorials like this.
+However, if you’re really serious about learning price action, and want to dedicate yourself to learning everything, check out our Forex course – in my private war room for traders (which also contains all my custom MT4/5 tools).Don’t forget to leave your comment below, your feedback on these tutorials is important to me and gives me the positive motivation to make more tutorials like this.